strnadchristopher/hey-cli/README.md

 Get Chat-GPT responses in your terminal.

-## Wow so cool another Chat-Gpt thing
+## Chat-GPT in your terminal

-I personally find this useful because I'm always forgetting common or uncommon linux commands so I made this in a couple hours to help me out.
-I hope it helps you too.
-Written in rust.
+Do you ever find yourself forgetting common linux commands?
+Do you ever wish you could just ask your terminal how to do something?
+Well now you can!
+With hey-cli, you can get responses from the chat-gpt model in your terminal.
+Just type in a prompt and get a response!
+If it comes back with any commands, you can run them quickly by typing "Y" when it asks you if you want to run the command.
+Or if it suggests multiple, you can type in the number of the command you want to run.

 ## Installation